charnley/rmsd/README.rst

 I want to know the minimal RMSD between two molecules
 -----------------------------------------------------

-You have two molecules, A and B, and want to calculate the structural difference between them.
-If you just calculate the RMSD straight-forward, you might get too big a value, as seen below.
-You need to recenter and rotate the two molecules to get the true minimal RMSD.
-This is what this code does.
+To calculate the structural difference between two molecules, you might initially compute the RMSD directly.
+However, this straightforward approach could give you a misleadingly large value.
+To get the true minimal RMSD, you need to adjust for translations and rotations.
+This process aligns the two molecules in the best possible way, ensuring the RMSD accurately reflects their structural similarity after optimal alignment.
+As seen in Figure 1.

 .. list-table::
    :header-rows: 1